Capitalization

 This article provides in-depth fundamental analysis of Emmbi Industries Ltd, engaged in the manufacturing of technical textile products: flexible intermediate bulk container (FIBC) / various polymer based packaging products, geotextiles, water conservation products (Aqua Sure) etc. In order to benefit the maximum from this article, an

-“Peaceful Investing” is the result of my experience of more than a decade in stock markets.
+“Peaceful Investing” is the result of my experience of more than 15 years in stock markets.
 It aims to find such stocks, where after investing, an investor may sleep peacefully.
 If later on, the stock prices increase, then the investor is happy as she is now wealthier.
 If the stock prices decline, even then the investor is happy as she can now buy more quantity of the selected fundamentally good stocks.